LTUC/new-prep-course-std/Class-01/Task/README.md

 - Slack offers both desktop and mobile application versions.
 Once your account is configured, download and install both of those, too.

 ## Discord Setup
-You just have to join our discord bot by using this [Link](https://discord.gg/DfMTM4Dg), by the way, you have to have an active email because Discord will ask you to use an email to sign up.
+You just have to join our discord bot by using the link that has been sent in your class channel in Slack).
+Please note that you have to have an active email because Discord will ask you to use an email to sign up.

 ## Requirement regarding installation